Why isn’t the application website open?

 What happens after finalists are notified?

-Finalists are given the opportunity to submit Finalist Documentation (online) to the Robert Wood Johnson Foundation, consisting of a research proposal, four-year budget, curriculum vitae, institutional letters, and a photograph.
+Finalists are given the opportunity to submit Finalist Documentation (online) to the Robert Wood Johnson Foundation (or to the National Program Office in the case of partner grants), consisting of a research proposal, four-year budget, curriculum vitae, institutional letters, and a photograph.

 When may I start if I am selected as a Scholar?